afshan-khan549/apna-dukaan-saas/README.md

 3. In the Vercel project's **Environment Variables**, add `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` with the same values from your `.env`.
 4. Deploy.
 You get a free live URL, and it auto-redeploys every time you push.

-## What's built vs. what's left as "planned"

 **Built:** auth, store profile management, full product CRUD, public storefront page, PDF catalog export.

-**Intentionally left out (mention as "planned" if asked in an interview):** online payments — this needs a registered payment gateway account (Razorpay/Stripe) and business KYC, which isn't realistic for a student project, so it's a deliberate scope cut rather than an oversight.

 ## Why "Apna Dukaan"